amandamoore14/DiceGame/README.md

 If you roll snake eyes, you lose all your points.

 To install:
-Download the Desktop.jar file and the "Images" folder (inside the "ProgramGUI" folder) Make sure to save the "Images folder and Desktop.jar in the same folder.
-Then run Desktop.jar to play.
+Download the TwoDicePigInstall folder and run the Desktop.jar file.